vMohammad24/luna-plugins/README.md

 Integrates [mpv](https://mpv.io/) as an external player for Tidal, allowing for enhanced audio playback options including audio exclusivity on Linux.

+### @vmohammad/quickExclusiveMode

+Adds a button to quickly toggle audio exclusive mode on and off (works with both Tidal's player and mpv).

 ## Usage

 1. Install Tidal Luna